billowstao/notebook/angularjs/angularjs-components.md

 By implementing these methods, your component can hook into its lifecycle.

 An application is a tree of components: Ideally, the whole application should be a tree of components that implement clearly defined inputs and outputs, and minimize two-way data binding.
 That way, it's easier to predict when data changes and what the state of a component is.

+## Intercomponent Communication

+Directives can require the controllers of other directives to enable communication between each other.
+This can be achieved in a component by providing an object mapping for the require property.
+The object keys specify the property names under which the required controllers (object values) will be bound to the requiring component's controller.

+> Note that the required controllers will not be available during the instantiation of the controller, but they are guaranteed to be available just before the `$onInit` method is executed!